 - Vast majority of "Cloud sync" client Software is designed for quick file sync that doesn't require administrative privileges and hence fails when it comes to syncing locked files to the "Cloud"

 - File versioning is optional for "Cloud" storage solutions (or sometimes available only as a part of a paid subscription plan).
-Unless you definitely know your service provider keeps a history of file changes, you should be aware that any modifications to shared files and folders that happen on your machine will become permanent on the server as well
+Unless you definitely know your service provider keeps a certain history of file changes, you should be aware that any modifications to shared files and folders that happen on your machine will become permanent on the server as well

 ...Still better than NO backup!